-When it comes down to providing the ideal weed conditions in your lawn, it will normally come about through simple neglect or incorrect lawn management.
-However, there may also be some underlying reasons that favour certain weeds such as a wet lawn, dry lawn, favourable pH, or lack of nutrition.
+However, there may also be some underlying reasons that favor certain weeds such as a wet lawn, dry lawn, favorable pH, or lack of nutrition.

-Irrespective of the reason why there are weeds in your lawn, there are only two effective methods of controlling them, either culturally or by the use of selective herbicides (weed killers), and fertilisers.
+Irrespective of the reason why there are weeds in your lawn, there are only two effective methods of controlling them, either culturally or by the use of selective herbicides (weed killers), and fertilizers.

 Cultural weed control